Internet2/class-workshop-researchdev-copilot/02-custom-data-analysis/README.md

 ## Notebook Structure

 The notebook is structured into three main sections: set-up, data analysis, and data modeling.
-It follows the same format as the `fm-ad-notebook.ipynb`, with the additional inclusion of the data modeling section.
+It follows the same format as the notebooks in `01-cancer-data-analysis` directory, with the additional inclusion of the data modeling section.
 This new section is dedicated to building machine learning models tailored for datasets that exhibit predictability potential.

 ## Recommended datasets